 How can I see who has donated to me?

-Click on the Login button on top right corner of the home page of the event.
-Use the Username and Password that you created when you registered your participant center.
-There will be a list of donors there.
-You may also view your personal web page.
+To find out who donated to you, enter your Participant Center and click on the "MY PROGRESS" option on the top menu.
+Scroll down to the bottom of the page to view a list of your donors and their information.
+You may also view your donors on your personal web page.
 This page shows your current fundraising account balance and who has donated to you.
 It does sometimes take us up to a week to process checks you send in, but if your account balance doesn't look right to you, be sure to call and ask about it.
 Also, when an online donation is made in your name, you will receive an email from us telling you the name of the donor.

 Some equipment will be provided.
-Timberline Mountain Guides and Rainier Mountaineering, Inc. provide us with a detailed list of equipment.
+Timberline Mountain Guides and Rainier Mountaineering, Inc. supply us with a detailed list of equipment.
 This information will be available for all Climbers.
 There will also be special discounts for some of the equipment that Climbers need to purchase on their own.
 Visit our Gear Essentials page for more information.